Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 Article content

+Energy minister Prince Abdulaziz bin Salman said Riyadh, a signatory to the Paris climate pact, had submitted its nationally determined contributions (NDCs) – goals for individual states under efforts to prevent average global temperatures from rising beyond 1.5 degrees Celsius above pre-industrial levels.

-The SGI aims to eliminate 278 million tonnes of carbon emissions per year, the crown prince said, up from a previous target of 130 million tonnes.
+The SGI, which the crown prince said would see investments of over 700 billion riyals ($186.6 billion), aims to eliminate 278 million tonnes of carbon emissions per year, up from a previous target of 130 million tonnes.

 Saudi Arabia in March pledged to reduce carbon emissions by more than 4% of global contributions.
 It said that would involve generating 50% of its energy needs from renewables by 2030 and planting billions of trees in the desert state.